Flux CORAL-2 Administration

 Rabbit jobs may sometimes become stuck in the CLEANUP state, while they wait for kubernetes to report that rabbit file systems have unmounted and cleaned up.

-In flux-coral2 version 0.22.0 and greater, Flux can be configured to end the epilog after a timeout (see Configuring Flux with Rabbits).
+In flux-coral2 version 0.22.0 and greater, Flux can be configured to end the epilog after a timeout (see flux-config-rabbit(5)).
 To remove the epilog manually without waiting for the timeout, run flux job raise --type=dws-epilog-timeout $JOBID.

 If the rabbit job is still stuck in the dws-epilog action, or if the version of flux-coral2 is less than 0.22.0,